Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 ![Two-Dimension-grid-with-Arrays](assets/Two-Dimension-grid-with-Arrays.png)

 Each shape will be stored as a 4 x 4 grid.
 These arrays are stored as arrays of rows where the value represents a column.
 The values are either **0 (empty)** or **1 (draw a block)**.
-For example the "T" shaped block could be visualized like this:
+For example, the "T" shaped block could be visualized like this:

 ![Shape-Array-T](assets/Shape-Array-T.png)